Here are the early LoL Patch 14.2 patch notes

 When will League Patch 14.2 go live?

-The huge League 14.2 Patch arrives at the Rift on Wednesday, Jan.
-24. It’s possible not every single adjustment in the earlier patch preview will make it to the live servers but expect the bulk of the update to make it midway through the week.
+The huge League 14.2 Patch arrives on Wednesday, Jan.
+24. It’s possible not every adjustment in the earlier patch preview will make it to the live servers, but expect the bulk of the update to make it midway through the week.

 Season 14’s follow-up will begin in Australia—perfect for me—at approx. 10am AEST before rolling out onto each major region’s servers as the day progresses.
 Here are all the key patching times: